Last Updated on June 15, 2023 by Grow with Bovees

 It is realistic to acknowledge that your neighbors may not be as keen to see your compost heap as you are.

-To be sure as to whether you could actually face legal issues over your composting enthusiasm, you should probably consult the relevant department in your local government/council/municipality.
+To be sure whether you could actually face legal issues over your enthusiasm for making compost, you should probably consult the relevant department in your local government/council/municipality.

 Even if they turn out not to be interested, at least you’ve tried to show a bit of ‘sharing is caring’ and they may be more reluctant to raise a problem with it in the future.

-We hope that our tips have helped you with the question “where to locate my compost pile?”
+We hope that our tips have helped you with the question “where to put a compost bin?”, resulting in you finding the best location for it.